Themekraft/tk-google-fonts/readme.txt

 == Screenshots ==

-1. The TK Google Fonts Admin Settings Panel - Select a Font with preview
+1. The TK Google Fonts Animated GIF
 2. The TK Google Fonts - Test your Font in live Preview
 3. The TK Google Fonts - Manage Fonts
 4. The TK Google Fonts - Turn on off Customizer Support
 5. The TK Google Fonts - Customizer options

-== Changelog ==
+6. The TK Google Fonts Admin Settings Panel - Select a Font with preview == Changelog ==

 = 1.3.1 =